joomla-projects/selenium-server-standalone/bin/webdrivers/chrome/README.md

 Chrome webdriver for Selenium Server Standalone, the browser automation framework.

 ## Version
-Version of this release is *v2.35.0* https://sites.google.com/a/chromium.org/chromedriver/downloads Supports Chrome v61-63
+Version of this release is *v2.37.0* https://sites.google.com/a/chromium.org/chromedriver/downloads Supports Chrome v64-66

-Linux 32 bit = *v2.34.0* deprecated

 ## Installation